 In large private equity firms, things are worse.
 You will need to work a lot more than small private equity firms and there will be almost no social life whatsoever.
 But you will be getting a lot of opportunity to network and meet new people on professional gatherings.

-Private Equity Salaries in Brazil
+Salaries of Private Equity Firms in Brazil

-If you would look at the following screenshot, you will have an idea about the payment structure in private equity market in Brazil.
+If you would look at the following screenshot, you will have an idea about the payment structure in private equity in Brazil.

 Let’s have a look at the screenshot first –